DoNOF/DoNOF-Documentation/docs/input.rst

     = 0      Optimize only with respect to Gamma variables that determine the occupation numbers

-    = 1      Optimize with respect to Gammas and Coefficient matrix (DEFAULT)
+    = 1      Optimize with respect to Gammas and Coefficient matrix (Default)

     = 2      Optimize only by the orbitals keeping fixed the occupation numbers